The Great Flood (film): Production

 In June 2022, the company Fantasy Light enters into discussions with Netflix about the disaster film The Great Flood by Kim Byung-woo, which would mark the return of actress Kim Da-mi in the lead role.

 In August 2022, Netflix confirmed the production of the science fiction disaster film, with the screenplay by Kim Byung-woo and Han Ji-su.
 Kim Da-mi and Park Hae-soo were confirmed to play lead roles.

-The film was shot over a six-month period, beginning on July 1, 2022, and concluding on January 5, 2023.
+Filming started on July 1, 2022, and ended on January 5, 2023.

 Release

-The Great Flood had its world premiere in the 'Korean Cinema Today - Special Premiere' section at the 30th Busan International Film Festival on September 18, 2025.
+The Great Flood's world premiere was on September 18, 2025 in the 'Korean Cinema Today - Special Premiere' section of the 30th Busan International Film Festival.

-It will be available to stream on Netflix on December 19, 2025.
+Streaming started on Netflix on December 19, 2025.

+Reception

+Viewership

+The film was listed in Netflix's Top 10 Non-English Films for seven weeks.
+In addition to its weekly performance, The Great Flood ranked among Netflix’s most popular non-English films of all time, placing fifth with approximately 83.7 million views within its first 91 days of release.